 Caroline Newheiser: That’s right.
 A good question to ask oneself is, “Would I say this if that person were standing right here?
 Would I be talking like this?”

 Dale Johnson: Yeah, that’s right.
-Sometimes we have conversations, and we feel free to say things about someone that we’re not 100% certain of.
+Sometimes we have conversations, and we feel free to say things about someone that we’re not 100 percent certain of.
 We’re not sure if this were true about them, and it’s certainly something that we wouldn’t say if they were standing right there with us.

 Let’s talk Scripturally about some of the things that God calls us to relative to the way that we talk.
 We know from Scripture, especially as biblical counselors, that there are certain ways that we try to fight against sins.
 It’s not just saying, “Well, I shouldn’t talk bad about people,” or, “Well, I shouldn’t spread gossip.”
 We know that God calls us to obey certain things.
 What are some of those things in the Scripture that God calls us to obey that can help prevent us from engaging in the sin of gossip?